Realization of high-fidelity CZ and ZZ-free iSWAP gates with a tunable coupler: Abstract

 \section{Abstract}

 High-fidelity two-qubit gates at scale are a key requirement to realize the full promise of quantum computation and simulation.
 The advent and use of coupler elements to tunably control two-qubit interactions has improved operational fidelity in many-qubit systems by reducing parasitic coupling and frequency crowding issues.
 Nonetheless, two-qubit gate errors still limit the capability of near-term quantum applications.
 The reason, in part, is the existing framework for tunable couplers based on the dispersive approximation does not fully incorporate three-body multi-level dynamics, which is essential for addressing coherent leakage to the coupler and parasitic longitudinal ($ZZ$) interactions during two-qubit gates.
 Here, we present a systematic approach that goes beyond the dispersive approximation to exploit the engineered level structure of the coupler and optimize its control.
-Using this approach, we experimentally demonstrate CZ and $ZZ$-free iSWAP gates with two-qubit interaction fidelities of $99.76 \pm 0.10$\% and $99.87 \pm 0.32$\%, respectively, which are close to their $T_1$ limits.
+Using this approach, we experimentally demonstrate CZ and $ZZ$-free iSWAP gates with two-qubit interaction fidelities of $99.76 \pm 0.07$\% and $99.87 \pm 0.23$\%, respectively, which are close to their $T_1$ limits.

 A key challenge for large-scale quantum computation and simulation is the extensible implementation of high-fidelity entangling gates~\cite{Krantz2019}.
 Over the past two decades, superconducting qubits have made great strides in gate fidelities and scalability~\cite{Kjaergaard2020}, heralding the era of noisy intermediate scale quantum (NISQ) systems~\cite{Preskill2018, Arute2019}.
 The introduction of tunable couplers, which dynamically control the qubit-qubit interaction, is an architectural breakthrough that helps resolve many scalability issues such as frequency crowding and parasitic coupling between adjacent qubits, and enables fast, high-fidelity two qubit gates~\cite{Hime2006, Niskanen2007, Ploeg2007, Harris2007, Chen2014, Mckay2016, Weber2017, Neill2017, Yan2018, Kounalakis2018, Mundada2019, Arute2019, Li2020, Foxen2020, Collodo2020, Xu2020, Han2020}.
+Recently, two-qubit gates with bosonic qubits have also been demonstrated by using a driven transmon coupler~\cite{Rosenblum2018,Gao2019}.
 Despite tremendous progress, however, the two-qubit gate error still remains a major bottleneck for realizing the full promise of NISQ hardware and ultimately building error-corrected logical qubits~\cite{Gambetta2017,Preskill2018}.

 To further improve the fidelity of coupler-mediated entangling gates, a systematic approach for optimizing control and level-structure of the coupler is required.
 However, the existing theoretical framework based on the perturbative approach, which assumes a dispersive qubit-coupler interaction~\cite{Yan2018}, has several limitations.
 First, when performing fast two-qubit gates, the qubit-coupler coupling generally enters into the non- or weakly-dispersive regime.
 Therefore, the perturbative approach breaks down and coherent energy exchange between the qubit and coupler arises, which is not captured within the existing framework.
 In other words, theoretical treatments are simplified at the cost of overlooking coherent leakage to the coupler -- non-adiabatic error -- when performing fast two-qubit gates.
 Furthermore, the perturbative treatment of tunable couplers disregards the presence of higher levels of the coupler~\cite{Yan2018}.
 This is a significant omission; the higher level of the coupler participates in the multi-level dynamics of two-qubit gates, and thereby, adds a considerable amount of residual two-qubit interactions.